 A secret spot, one that very few Lebanese have ever heard of, sits in the town of Niha, just up the road from Baalbek.
 Home to the ruins of an ancient temple complex, Niha embodies the past of Lebanon like few other sites in the country.
 Take some time out, if you can’t make it to Niha, stop off in Tyre or Byblos and look, really look at our heritage.
 It might sound sacrilegious, but we’d recommend buying an old copy of The Lonely Planet and do a little reading while you’re there.

 Beirut is home to some of the most exciting music in the region, and our nightlife environment makes a musical experience something to remember.
 Of course, there’s Fairuz, but there’s much more to Lebanon than meets the eye.
 Discover new talents from the soulful Wanton Bishops to the contemporary Lebanese underground group Lazzy Lung… there’s a band or singer to suit all tastes, and local music is booming.

 If you can’t see them live, do local music a favor and pass on a Western hit in favor of Who Killed Bruce Lee’s latest release next time you’re shopping for music.
 Incase you’re wondering who they are they are four-member indie rock band from Beirut.

 We all get stuck in routines, so next time you’re planning a night out, why not head somewhere new.
 If you’re a Hamra native head to Mar Mikhael, if you’re from Achrafieh, get up the road to Jounieh.
-We never tend to move very far and we’ve all got our favourite bars, there’s an old saying, “Strangers are just friends you haven’t met yet.”
+We never tend to move very far, and we’ve all got our favorite bars, there’s an old saying, “Strangers are just friends you haven’t met yet.”

-Try something new, get out of your favourite neighbourhood and take a look around.
+Try something new, get out of your favorite neighborhood and take a look around.